jrHoss/MedShapeNet-Foundation-Model/Defect_injection.md

    - Extracts vertex data and samples points uniformly.
    - Normalizes the point cloud by centering it at the origin and scaling it to fit within a unit sphere.
 3. **Inject Defects**:
-   - Selects key points in the point cloud using farthest point sampling (FPS).
+   - Uses **farthest point sampling (FPS)** to select key points in the point cloud.
+This ensures a diverse and evenly distributed selection of points to create defects.
-   - Removes neighboring points around these key points to create a partial (defective) point cloud.
+   - Removes neighboring points around these key points using **K-Nearest Neighbors (KNN)**.
+The `remove_knn_points_by_index` function identifies and removes a specified number of nearest points, simulating a defect in the point cloud.
 4. **Prepare Text Labels**: Extracts class names from file names to be used as labels.
 5. **Tokenize Text Labels**:
    - Uses a pre-trained BERT tokenizer to convert class names into tokenized input IDs and attention masks.